Viper bite wipes out Mumbai youth's New Year's Eve celebrations

-A 25-year-old was bitten by a venomous snake while waiting to meet his friends in Aarey Colony; miraculously, he suffered no serious damage
+A 25-year-old was bitten by a venomous snake while waiting to meet his friends in Aarey Colony; miraculously, he suffered no serious repercussions from the bite

 New Year’s Eve took a depressing turn for a 25-year-old after he was bitten by a venomous snake while he was waiting for his friends to join him in Aarey Milk Colony.
 Needless to say, all his plans of celebrating the night with his friends were poisoned as well, as he spent the night in a hospital.